Professor-G/MicroLIA/README.md

 # [Documentation](https://microlia.readthedocs.io/en/latest/?)

-For technical details and an example of LIA implementation, check out our [Documentation](https://microlia.readthedocs.io/en/latest/?)
+For technical details and an example of how to implement MicroLIA for a microlensing search, check out our [Documentation](https://microlia.readthedocs.io/en/latest/?).

 # Additional Filtering: pyLIMA